-Acid attack is inarguably one of the worst pains that can be inflicted upon a person.
+Acid attack is one of the worst pains that can be inflicted upon a person.
 The intention of these attacks may not be to kill the person but to scar them for life.
 Such heinous crimes are often committed when people cannot take no for an answer and their ego takes over their sanity.
-These egocentric and narcissistic beings do not even spend a minute before attempting to destroy someone’s life.
-Can someone understand the pain of these survivors?
-No, one CANNOT even fathom the catastrophic effect such attacks have on acid attack survivors.

 However, there are people out there who have not just survived these attacks but are also unwilling to let their scars dampen their spirits.
-They are braving all odds in a manner that will make every other problem that you crib about in your regular life sound so insignificant.
-These acid attack survivors did not let a few egomaniacs stop them from achieving their dreams, they bounced back stronger and steered their life in the direction they wanted.
+They are braving all odds in a manner that will make every other problem that you crib about in your regular life, sound insignificant.

 Here’s celebrating the strength of these 7 amazing women who will surely inspire you: